Prasad-Projects/MMTP/Database/readme.txt

 To import
 1) Create a database
 2) Start by importing buses1.sql, buses2.sql till buses5.sql in order
-3) For the mmtp.zip, extract it and type the following in the terminal:
+3) Type the following in the terminal:
-   -> Create a database named mmtp1 in mysql
+   -> Create a database named mmtp in mysql
-   -> Then type: mysql -u root -p mmtp1 < mmtp.sql
+   -> Then type: mysql -u root -p mmtp < airline.sql